-Dr. Jill L. Brady has worked as a school-based speech-language pathologist and has expertise in the area of pediatric speech and language disorders.
+Jill Brady has worked as a school-based speech-language pathologist and has expertise in the area of pediatric speech and language disorders.
 Her current research focuses on bilingualism and second language acquisition in school-age children and adolescents.
 She supervises a Tuesday/Thursday afternoon clinic.
-Learn more about Dr. Brady.
+Learn more about Jill Brady.

-Dr. David Stein joined the faculty of IUP, his undergraduate alma mater, in 1992, after a 14-year career as a speech-language pathologist, clinical manager, and aphasia researcher, primarily with academic/healthcare organizations.
+David Stein joined the faculty of IUP, his undergraduate alma mater, in 1992, after a 14-year career as a speech-language pathologist, clinical manager, and aphasia researcher, primarily with academic/healthcare organizations.
 He has been the academic program director at IUP since 1996.
 His publications and presentations focus on clinical outcomes research and topics related to the administration of clinical programs.
-He has served on ASHA governance committees, as the president of PSHA, and currently as the Vice Chair of the Pennsylvania Board of Examiners in Speech-Language and Hearing.
-Learn more about Dr. Stein.
+He has served on ASHA governance committees, as the president of PSHA, and currently as vice chair of the Pennsylvania Board of Examiners in Speech-Language and Hearing.
+Learn more about David Stein.

-Dr. Shari Robertson is a professor of speech-language pathology specializing in pediatric speech-language disorders and counseling.
+Shari Robertson is a professor of speech-language pathology specializing in pediatric speech-language disorders and counseling.
 She has 16 years of clinical and administrative experience in the public schools.
 Her scholarly work focuses on clinical efficacy and excellence as well as the personal development of clinicians.
 She seeks opportunities to lead and to develop leadership potential in others.
-Dr. Robertson is also the Dean’s Associate in the School of Graduate Studies and Research.
+Robertson is also the dean’s associate in the School of Graduate Studies and Research.

 Fraud, Waste, and Abuse Hotline